13 Reasons Why Toddlers Won't Sleep & Tips To Deal With It

 If the sleep crutch does involve a parent and if the child can’t count on the parent “delivering” the crutch in a reliable way (for example, if dad has to lie down with the child instead of mom or if mom doesn’t have time to rub the child’s back one night), the child will throw a tantrum,” explains Dr. Schneeberg.

-Unavailability of such dependencies or sleep aids could cause tantrums at bedtime.
+The unavailability of such dependencies or sleep aids could be the reason for toddler bedtime tantrums.
 You may consider giving your children their favorite toy or soft toy at bedtime if it helps them feel secure.

 Getting A Toddler To Sleep Through The Night